iotamudelta/pytorch/README.md

 ### Fast and Lean

 PyTorch has minimal framework overhead.
-We integrate acceleration libraries such as Intel MKL and NVIDIA (cuDNN, NCCL) to maximize speed.
+We integrate acceleration libraries such as Intel MKL, NVIDIA (cuDNN, NCCL), and AMD ROCm MIOpen to maximize speed.
 At the core, its CPU and GPU Tensor and neural network backends (TH, THC, THNN, THCUNN) are written as independent libraries with a C99 API.
 They are mature and have been tested for years.